BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 You can also go back to the previous lesson by clicking on "Prev Lesson".

 <img src="fig-01_03.png" alt="fig-01_03" style="zoom:40%;" class="image center" />

+Now that you know the basics of this portal, let's get started!